-To ensure graduates develop current knowledge and an accurate understanding of relevant information, theories, and practices to help them prepare to pursue opportunities in their field, Fremont College has set the following time restrictions on accepting transfer credits (see below for specific transfer credit requirements for the Paralegal Studies program):

-- General Education and Core courses within the last 10 years may be accepted - General Education courses completed at Fremont College within the last 15 years may be accepted
+To ensure graduates develop current knowledge and an accurate understanding of relevant information, theories, and practices to help them prepare to pursue opportunities in their field, Fremont University may use discretion when accepting transfer credits.
+General Education and Core courses completed over the last 20 years may be accepted at the discretion of the Program Director and the Director of Academic Affairs.
+An official copy of the student's transcript must be on file with Fremont University.